Undivided Attention: Are Intermediate Layers Necessary for BERT?: Analysis of Intermediate Layers

 After fine-tuning, each BERT\textsubscript{BASE} network is used to encode the same 500 sentences from the WebText \cite{Gokaslan2019OpenWeb} data set to produce output activations from each of the self-attention blocks.
 These output activations are then used as the input to linear-kernel CKA.

-Figure \ref{fig:averaged_layer_similarities_diagonal} shows the similarities between the same 12 self-attention blocks for different pairs of untrained (i.e. not pre-trained), unmodified and modified BERT\textsubscript{BASE} networks.
-Similarities between unmodified and modified BERT\textsubscript{BASE} networks are much higher than similarities with untrained networks.
-The similarities between unmodified and modified networks after training is quite high.
+Table \ref{tab:unmodified_modified_pre_train_squad_similarities} shows the average similarities over all 12 self-attention blocks for different pairs of untrained, unmodified and modified BERT\textsubscript{BASE} networks.
+Similarities between unmodified and modified networks are much higher than similarities with untrained networks.
+This high similarity translates to a minimal loss in fine-tuning accuracy.

-Figure \ref{fig:averaged_layer_similarities} shows the similarities between all 12 self-attention blocks for different pairs of untrained (i.e. not pre-trained), unmodified and modified BERT\textsubscript{BASE} networks.
-Note that Figure \ref{fig:averaged_layer_similarities_diagonal} shows the diagonal (lower left to upper right) values seen in Figure \ref{fig:averaged_layer_similarities}.
-The comparisons between the untrained BERT\textsubscript{BASE} network and the unmodified and modified networks are unstructured and show little similarity.
-On the other hand, the similarity \textit{pattern} between unmodified and modified BERT\textsubscript{BASE} networks shows the same diagonal structure as seen in the self-similarity pattern of the unmodified network.
-The comparatively high similarity between unmodified and modified networks seen in Figure \ref{fig:averaged_layer_similarities_diagonal} and the similar patterns shown in Figure \ref{fig:averaged_layer_similarities} both seem to indicate that removing intermediate blocks has little impact on the learned self-attention representations.